singularity/singularity/README.txt

 Endgame: Singularity 0.22

 Requirements:
-Recent version of Python, pygame, and SDL_image.
-This game should work on Linux, Windows, and Mac OSX as long as the preceding requirements are met.
-However, all development was done in Linux, so glitches may be present in OSX and Windows.
+Recent versions of Python, pygame, and SDL_image.
+This game should work on Linux, Windows, and Mac OS X as long as the preceding requirements are met.
+However, all development was done in Linux, so glitches may be present in OS X and Windows.

 Windows:
-You will need to install Python (http://python.org/download/) and PyGame:
+You will need to install Python (http://python.org/download/) and Pygame:
 (http://www.pygame.org/download.shtml).
 Once these are installed, double-click on singularity.py to start the game.